How Trump loyalists are driving his campaign’s legal efforts to challenge ballots

 On Thursday, the campaign signaled its intent to file a federal lawsuit in Nevada to stop the counting of what they called “improper votes” after losing a series of legal challenges in the state about the voting process.
 The Trump campaign and the Republican National Committee are also intervening in a lawsuit claiming that the use of Sharpie pens was disqualifying GOP votes in Arizona, something election officials have emphatically denied.

 The campaign has argued in several suits that its staffers were denied sufficient access to observe the processing and counting of mail ballots.
 Those actions sought to halt counting until greater access was granted in places such as Philadelphia.
 Other suits claimed election officials made small missteps that should invalidate a limited number of ballots cast in good faith.
-The campaign has also said it will request in a recount in Wisconsin, where Biden has been projected to win but holds a narrow 20,500-vote lead.
+The campaign has also said it will request a recount in Wisconsin, where Biden has been projected to win but holds a narrow 20,500-vote lead.

 Some legal experts, including Republican lawyers involved in past election contests, said the suits did not so far appear to be aimed at invalidating sufficient numbers of ballots to affect the outcome of the election.